-School District U-46, the second-largest system in Illinois.
-It includes 11 communities that will serve a combined 18,000 children five and under in the future.
+Elgin has 112,000 residents, and over 9,000 are children ages five and under.
+School District U-46, the second-largest system in Illinois includes Elgin and ten additional communities that will serve a combined 18,744 children five and under in Kindergarten in the near future.

 Our community faces the challenge of what is considered a "slot gap," which is a shortage of early learning slots compared to the number of eligible children based on living at or under 185% Federal Poverty Level.
 The eleven communities that School District U-46 will serve in Kindergarten have a shortage of 2,552 spaces for children ages birth to two-year-old and 1,392 slots for 3 to 5-year-olds.

 EPEL is currently leading community planning to work together to build a plan to offer equitable access to additional high-quality programs.
 We use data to measure our progress and identify community needs for families.